 Air sheds, watersheds, groundwater, scenic lands, and ecologically important but sensitive ecosystems are widely considered "public goods."
 That is, in an unregulated marketplace, people who pay to "consume" environmental goods and services (say, those who purchase a conservation easement for an ecologically important wetland) are unable to keep those who don't pay from enjoying the benefits of that purchase.
-This leads to widespread "free riding" and less-than-efficient investments in environmental goods.
+Accordingly, without government regulation, there would be widespread "free riding" and less investment in environmental goods than would be economically and socially desirable.